senseiwells/EssentialClient/README.md

 * Default Value: `false`
 * Extra Info:
   * Now you can see how much time you've ~~wasted~~ been productive

+## enableScriptOnJoin
+This will automatically run your clientscript when you join a world
+* Type: `Boolean`
+* Default Value `false`
+* Extra Info:
+  * This may impact performance while the world is loading

 ## essentialClientMainMenu
 This renders the Essential Client Menu on the main menu screen